Morley Victoria – FAQs

 How do I pay for trips, school meals and music lessons?

-This year we have a new cashless system operating in school and we now have an online payment system in place called ParentPay.
+We use a cashless system in school called ParentPay.
 Each family receives a set of log in details.
 When you access your account, it will list the outstanding balance in an itemised list.
 We may combine the cost for some smaller amounts to reduce transaction fees on our account.
 We rely on families looking out for letters (that often come via email now) regarding trips and visits and logging on to ParentPay on a regular basis.
 We ask for a voluntary contribution towards trips and visitors coming to school but without this, events may not be able to go ahead as planned.
 As a school we do everything we can to reduce costs for our families by subsidising events where possible, making sure that our children take part in exciting events that enrich the curriculum.

 School dinners, and Basement Buddies must also be paid for via ParentPay.